LLNL/scr/doc/rst/users/config.rst

 The :code:`OUTPUT` key is optional, and it defaults to 0.
 If there is no descriptor with the :code:`OUTPUT` key defined and if the dataset is also a checkpoint,
-SCR will choose the checkpoint descriptor according to the normal policy.
+SCR chooses the checkpoint descriptor according to the normal policy.
 Otherwise, if there is no descriptor with the :code:`OUTPUT` key defined and if the dataset is not a checkpoint,
-SCR will use the checkpoint descriptor having interval of 1.
+SCR uses the checkpoint descriptor having an interval of 1.

 If one does not explicitly define a checkpoint descriptor, the default SCR descriptor can be defined in pseudocode as::